 If you love white sandy beaches, jagged coastlines, turquoise waters, and collecting seashells and beautifully polished stones, this is the trip for you.
 This 10 day California road trip itinerary takes you along the California coastline and up the famous Highway 1.
-As you head north, you will see the coastline go from warm beaches to jagged rocks and wind-swept sand dunes.
-This trip is great for exploring the cute towns that line the coast and walking along the beaches.
+Heading north from San Diego, you will see the coastline go from warm beaches to jagged rocks and wind-swept sand dunes.
+There are pleanty of cute surf towns to explore on your way up and great campgrounds right on the ocean.

 Day 1- Starting Point: San Diego